 For months I had unbearable cramps and excessive bleeding.
 Initially thought of to be fibroids or side-effects from my menstrual cycle, the doctor looked like a ghost when she saw a large mass had inverted my uterus and pushed my cervix into my uterus.

 After emergency surgery and several tests, I went back for not great news: it was cancer.
-There are only 20 reported cases of Uterine Embryonal Rhabdomyosarcoma in Canada, and on January 26th, 2021, I became the 21st person at the age of 21.
+There are only 20 reported cases of Uterine Embryonal Rhabdomyosarcoma in the world, and on January 26th, 2021, I became the 21st person at the age of 21.
 What followed was a trip to gyno-oncologist, a hysterectomy, fertility treatments, surgery to protect my ovaries from radiation, followed by 14 rounds of chemotherapy and 25 sessions of radiation.

 My first round of chemotherapy was hard since my treatment plan started quickly after I was diagnosed.
 Like many women, I began to lose my appetite but also started to have jaw pain from treatment.
 Luckily, I am doing much better now, and my appetite has gone back to normal, though I don’t find a lot of the same foods appealing anymore.